 “He is coming.”

 A Sudden Voice like dry broken rock.
-Not loud, but you felt it; a voice like two bones grating against one another.
+Not loud, but Simon felt it in his balls; a voice like two bones grating against one another.

 THE UNIVERSITY OF VERMONT MEDICAL CENTER

 EMERGENCY DEPARTMENT ENTRANCE – 5:38AM

 “Can I get some help here?”
 Simon said, half-dragging it through the sliding glass doors, looking for all the world like he was carrying a fully-skinned and freshly bleeding corpse.
 “A little help?”
 Simon added, and then he was noticed, which resulted in three things happening in rapid succession:

 The three young women who were in the waiting room, dutifully awaiting a fourth friend’s recovery from mild alcohol poisoning (the result of a night’s partying), stood up as drawn erect by an invisible thread, and thereupon gasped in perfect three-part harmony.

 The security guard on duty rushed forward and took the thing’s other arm around his neck just in time to feel the wormy pink and oozing body convulse and to see, hear and smell the silver-blue arching jet of vomited goo sail across the waiting room to splash gluishy at the young trio’s six horrified feet, reflecting the fluorescent lights oddly.

 Ellen came out of the ED headed for her tardy 5:30 smoke break at the precise moment when the Security Guard’s eyes rolled up into his head, his legs already going, the better part of ninety kilograms of limp flesh sliding all at once to the floor, pulling Simon and well, something else, with it.